-SCDHHS is the state entity responsible for overseeing operating of the incident management system for MCC waiver participants.
 SCDHHS provides oversight by reviewing all critical incidents on a monthly basis to determine types of complaints and trends.
 Phoenix is used to monitor critical incidents.
-In order to prevent re-occurrences, SCDHHS tracks trends and makes reports to investigative agencies.
+In order to prevent re-occurrences, the State tracks trends and makes reports to investigative agencies.